What's in this guide?

 How do you get off a blocklist?

-- With time: You may be removed from a blocklist automatically after a predetermined time period
+- With time: You may be removed from a blocklist automatically after a predetermined period of time

 - Contact the blocklist: Submit a request to the blocklist holder’s website to be delisted